AnonymousAngel12/Web-Dev-s-Colour-Picker-/README.md

 ## Installation

 No installation necessary.
-Web application, can be accessed via the URL on any browser as needed.
+Web application, can be accessed via the URL on your browser as needed.

 ## Usage

 - Click on the 'Open Eyedropper' button and use it to select a colour from anywhere on your screen.
 - Collect as many as you like and delete whichever you don't need anymore.
-- The colours will be stored until you delete them using individual delete buttons, or until you clear your loal storage.
+- The colours will be stored until you delete them using individual delete buttons, or until you clear your local storage.
 - To clear your entire selection click on 'Clear History'.
 - To copy the list of hex codes, click on the 'Copy Colour List' button, and paste into your css code wherever needed.
 - The code is already commented out, so uncomment each individal line as needed, to see how it looks.